raghadahmedalyousef-code/copilot/README.md

 **CoPilot** is a smart web application designed to enhance the airport experience for travelers.
 It provides real-time flight tracking, luggage monitoring, and an AI-powered assistant — all through a user-friendly dashboard.

-This project was built as part of a **university web development course** to demonstrate practical integration of **HTML, CSS, JavaScript, PHP, and MySQL** into a cohesive system.

 ---